Quuxplusone/BugzillaToGithub/labelmaker/README.md

 (This is the same as in `../README.md`.)

-### Step 3: Process each XML bug to extract resolutions.
+### Step 3: Process each XML bug to extract those with CONFIRMED status.

-    ./xml-to-bz-map.py
+    ./labelmaker/xml-to-bz-map.py

 This will take about 1 minute, and will print a Python dict named `bz_resolution_map`.
 Cut and paste that Python dict